 - 1–2 tbsp fresh lime juice, optional

-- Add the salt and all of the spices and cook for 2-3 more minutes, stirring often.
+- Toast Spices: Add all of the spices and cook for 2-3 minutes, stirring constantly.

 - Add Liquids, Chickpeas and Rice: Add the diced tomatoes, chickpeas, coconut milk, broth and rice.

-- Season with salt and pepper, if needed, and serve right away topped with finely chopped fresh cilantro.
+- Season and Serve: Season with salt and pepper, if needed, and serve right away topped with finely chopped fresh cilantro and more lime.

 - Serving Size: 1